Kentucky Retirement Systems Insurance Trust Fund Acquires New Holdings in Rockwell Automation, Inc. (NYSE:ROK)

 Analysts Set New Price Targets

 A number of research firms have issued reports on ROK.
-Mizuho reduced their target price on shares of Rockwell Automation from $270.00 to $265.00 and set a “neutral” rating on the stock in a report on Friday, November 3rd.
-Wells Fargo & Company upgraded shares of Rockwell Automation from an “equal weight” rating to an “overweight” rating and upped their target price for the company from $280.00 to $357.00 in a report on Tuesday.
-KeyCorp initiated coverage on shares of Rockwell Automation in a report on Monday, October 2nd.
-They issued a “sector weight” rating on the stock.
+Barclays reduced their target price on shares of Rockwell Automation from $287.00 to $270.00 in a report on Tuesday, October 10th.
 StockNews.com initiated coverage on shares of Rockwell Automation in a report on Thursday, October 5th.
 They set a “hold” rating on the stock.
-Finally, Stephens reiterated an “equal weight” rating and set a $350.00 price objective on shares of Rockwell Automation in a report on Friday, November 3rd.
-Three investment analysts have rated the stock with a sell rating, seven have issued a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $303.60.
+Wells Fargo & Company upgraded shares of Rockwell Automation from an “equal weight” rating to an “overweight” rating and increased their price objective for the stock from $280.00 to $357.00 in a report on Tuesday.
+Mizuho cut their price objective on shares of Rockwell Automation from $270.00 to $265.00 and set a “neutral” rating on the stock in a report on Friday, November 3rd.
+Finally, KeyCorp initiated coverage on shares of Rockwell Automation in a report on Monday, October 2nd.
+They set a “sector weight” rating on the stock.
+Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $303.60.

 Rockwell Automation Company Profile